Could MERS be the next shoe to drop?

 Those with weakened immunities are at greatest risk.
 Boosting the immunity with diet is probably the most important single action we can take to prevent community acquired MERS.

 Science has begun to embrace what the holistic health community has known for years.
-Research is supporting the idea of nutritional factors directly effecting the bugs that can make us sick.
+Research is supporting the idea of nutritional and supplement directly effecting the bugs that can make us sick.
 If we are nutritionally deficient, they have an easier time infecting us.
 Likewise, we can be protected by supporting a healthy immune system.

 Through history, not everyone dies when pandemics strike.
 Those who survive, even when exposed or when getting infected, often have stronger immune systems.
 This can be from a number of reasons.
 There are some commonalities.

 Of the most basic things we can do to boost our immunity, boost our glutathione.
 More on how to do this can be found at GlutathioneDiseaseCure.com Glutathione or GSH is the master immunity booster of our body.

 A second important aspect is maintaining proper hydration.
 This can only be accomplished if we consume both water and salt.

 You can follow the Water Cures Protocol to accomplish this.

 The commonality, those who survive pandemics have strong immune systems.
 Hydration plays an important role in maintaining immunity.

 The difference, those who do not survive pandemics have weak immune systems.